mergewayhq/mergeway-cli/docs/src/cli-reference/config-lint.md

 If the command encounters a problem (for example, an include pattern that matches no files), it prints the error and exits with status `1`.

-Run this command whenever you edit `mergeway.yaml` or add new entity specs to catch syntax mistakes early.
+Run this command whenever you edit `mergeway.yaml` or add new entity definitions to catch syntax mistakes early.

 ## Related Commands